Sparkier/luna/docs/source/usage.rst

 Usage
 =====

+Before using luna, you need to install it from pip as follows: ``pip install luna_fviz``.

 The following provides an example of how Luna can be used for feature visualization::

     from luna.pretrained_models import models